grafi24/grafi24/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+-hallo I am a beginner and would really like to learn.
+I ask everyone for support and understanding from lack of experienced knowledge.
+For any blache and meaningful mistakes made great apologies already.
+A lot of things I will want to be left to me

 <!---
 grafi24/grafi24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.